NorthernDemon/Global-Snapshot/README.md

     - system is peer-to-peer: any bank can connect to any other
     - bank makes new transfer immediately after the previous one
     - nodes knows one existing node (id and host) in the graph in order to join
+    - at most one snapshot is taken at a time

 Installation
 -------